jaredpalmer/formik/docs/migrating-v2.md

 - Since Formik 2 is built on top of React Hooks, you must be on React 16.8.x or higher
 - Since Formik 2 uses the `unknown` type, you must be on TypeScript 3.0 or higher (if you use TypeScript)

-**There are only two tiny breaking changes in Formik 2.x.** Luckily, these probably won't impact many people:
+**There are only three tiny breaking changes in Formik 2.x.** Luckily, these probably won't impact many people:

 ### `resetForm`